 VISIT: Museum of Rural Life, Denton

-Plan to spend 20 minutes or half an hour in this 1819 Town Home, now a small museum.
+Plan to spend 20 minutes or half an hour in this 1819 Town Home, now the small Museum of Rural Life.
 Take a long look at the original “Escape From Poplar Neck” – the painting of Harriet Tubman and her parents riding for their lives out of Maryland.
 (A copy hangs in the Harriet Tubman Visitor’s Center in Cambridge).

 Also find an original farm cabin and a parlor from a 1790 home.
 The photomural titled the “Seeding of Alaska Peas,” dated March 1906, allows a glimpse of local farm life.
 No big surprise that at one point, Caroline County MD was considered the “Garden of America.”